Extended Side Angle

 More yoga poses to discover

-Extended side angle (Utthita Parsvakonasana in Sanskrit) is a beginner yoga pose that belongs to the hip openers and standing categories.
-This asana targets glutes & hip flexors and obliques and quadriceps and shoulders and also involves ankles and triceps muscles.
-Extended side angle stretches and strengthens legs, opens chest; rejuvenates abdominal organs and also reduces fatigue, increases energy.
+Extended Side Angle (Utthita Parsvakonasana in Sanskrit) is a beginner yoga pose that belongs to the hip openers and standing categories.
+This asana targets glutes & hip flexors, obliques, quadriceps and shoulders, and also involves ankles and triceps muscles.
+Extended side angle stimulates abdominal organs; strengthens legs and ankles, stretches groins and shoulders and also improves stamina.
 Refer to the illustration and instructions above for how to perform this posture correctly.
-Discover more yoga asanas and yogic breathing exercises in our free yoga pose directory.
+Discover more yoga asanas and yogic breathing exercises in our free yoga pose directory – a visual resource for yoga teacher training students as well as practitioners of all levels.
+Finally, shop our best-selling Yoga Cards products!

 Our exercise illustrations represent original artwork registered with and protected by the U.S. Copyright Office.
 Unauthorized use violators will be prosecuted.
 More details.